Virus vaccine still at least one year away

-“We now have 106 countries in the world that have got cases and if we were listing specific cases, we’d be changing it day by day,” he told reporters in Melbourne on Monday.

-On Monday, three NSW school children from two different Sydney schools were among the six new confirmed cases in the state.
+The Australian Defence Force confirmed a third member had tested positive for coronavirus on Monday night after they caught it off someone outside defence.

+And as the number of confirmed cases in Australia reaches more than 90, an expert has predicted an effective vaccine may be at least a year away.

-Two year 10 students from St Patrick’s Marist College in Dundas were confirmed to have COVID-19 as well as a year 7 pupil from Willoughby Girls High School in Sydney.
+Two year 10 students from St Patrick’s Marist College in Dundas and a year 7 pupil from Willoughby Girls High School were confirmed to have COVID-19.

-The year 7 student’s mother has also been diagnosed with the virus.

-Three new coronavirus cases have been confirmed in Victoria, taking that state’s total to 15.
+The Dundas students’ fathers have tested positive as has the Willoughby girl’s mother.

+Both schools were closed on Monday and will remain shut on Tuesday as state authorities said schools with confirmed cases would immediately need to shut for a day.

+“The symptoms are not profound and they might see it as simply being a light cold,” Mr Hazzard said.

+Australia’s three deaths from the virus were aged 95, 82 and 78, while 22 of the 92 reported cases have recovered.

-Meanwhile, a West Australian woman aged in her 60s contracted coronavirus from her husband after he returned from Iran, making her the state’s first person-to-person transmission of COVID-19.
+In Western Australia, a woman in her 60s has contracted the virus from her husband after he returned from Iran, making her the state’s first person-to-person transmission of COVID-19.

-The Coalition for Epidemic Preparedness Innovations is coordinating the development of a vaccine in laboratories across the world and is calling on the federal government to help further fund research.
+The Coalition for Epidemic Preparedness Innovations says a vaccine is a year away and called on the federal government to help further fund research.

 CEPI chair Jane Halton, a former federal health department head, says about $3 billion is needed so multiple versions of potential vaccines can be developed.